Chromosome Painting: how recombination mixes ancestral colors: Proof of Theorem

 As we consider that $\alpha \gg1$ or $\rho \gg1$, fragmentation occurs much more often than coalescence so $\pi_0$ is the most likely configuration and $\Gamma^{\rho,z}$ spends most of the time at $\pi_0$.
 Then $\E_0(\Delta_0)$ can be approximated by the expectation of the holding time at $\pi_0$ which is $1/\gamma_0$.
 Also, in this regime, most excursions out of $\pi_0$ will only visit $\pi$ at most one time, so $\E_0(Y^{\pi}_1)$ can be approximated by where $\Pp_0[\mathcal{T}_{\pi} < \mathcal{T}_0]$ is the probability that $\pi$ is reached during the excursion out of $\pi_0$ and $ \frac1{\rho C(\pi)}$ is approximately the expectation of the holding time at $\pi$ when $\rho C(\pi) \gg \gamma_k$ (i.e. when recombination occurs much more often than coalescence).

 The core of the proof is to compute $\Pp_0[\mathcal{T}_{\pi} < \mathcal{T}_0]$.
 (This will be done in Proposition \ref{prop-proba}.)
-To do so, we will consider $\bar \Gamma^{\rho,z}$, the embedded chain of the ARG $\Gamma^{\rho,z}$, conditioned on the initial condition $\bar \Gamma^{\rho, z}_0 = \pi_0$.
+To do so, we will consider $\bar \Gamma^{\rho,z}$, the embedded chain of the ARG $\Gamma^{\rho,z}$ and we will study the law of $\bar \Gamma^{\rho,z}$ conditioned on the initial condition $\bar \Gamma^{\rho, z}_0 = \pi_0$.
 We call a ``direct path'' a trajectory that goes from $\pi_0$ to $\pi$ in only $k$ coalescence steps (without recombination events).
 Indirect paths are trajectories that are longer and that contain at least one recombination event (and therefore more coalescence steps).
 As we consider a high recombination regime, where coalescence occurs much less often than recombination, direct paths will be much more likely that indirect paths (this will be formalized in Lemma \ref{lemma-proba}), and even if there are more indirect paths, their total contribution to $\Pp_0[\mathcal{T}_{\pi} < \mathcal{T}_0]$ will be negligible.
 (See the RHS of equation (10) and the subsequent paragraph below where we explicitly separate the contribution of direct and indirect paths and show that the latter is much smaller than the former.)
-In some sense, our computations are reminiscent of one of the `golden' formulations of large deviation theory, namely, that ``any large deviation is done in the least unlikely of all the unlikely ways'' (\cite{denHollander} p.
+In some sense, our computations are reminiscent of the method of large deviations One of the `golden' formulations of this theory states that ``any large deviation is done in the least unlikely of all the unlikely ways'' (\cite{denHollander} p.
 10).

 We can then approximate $\Pp_0[\mathcal{T}_{\pi} < \mathcal{T}_0]$ by the sum of the probabilities of the direct paths.
 Then the conclusion will follow by realizing that a direct path corresponds to a scenario of coalescence and showing that $\Pp_0[\mathcal{T}_{\pi} < \mathcal{T}_0]$ can be approximated by $\frac{C(\pi)}{\rho^{k-1} \gamma_0} F(\pi)$.
 (This will be formalized in Proposition \ref{prop-proba}.)
 Finally, replacing $\E_0(Y^{\pi}_1)$ and $\E_0(\Delta_0)$ by their approximations in \eqref{sketch}, we find that $\mu^{\rho,z}(\pi)$ can be approximated by $\frac{F(\pi)}{\rho^k} $.